scala/docs.scala-lang/_overviews/FAQ/collections.md

 next section.
 The hierarchy described in this section refers _exclusively to non-parallel collections_.

-The following image shows the non-specific hierarchy introduced with Scala 2.8:
+The following image shows the non-specific hierarchy as of Scala 2.10:
 ![General collection hierarchy][5]

 All elements shown are traits.
 In the other two hierarchies there are also